Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* Duration 1-15 Days = Estimate in days
 	* Duration 3-8 Weeks = Estimate in weeks
 	* Duration in 8-30 Weeks = Estimate in months
-	* Duration in 30 + Weeks = Dont estimate
+	* Duration in 30 + Weeks = Don't estimate
 * To estimate, do the following steps:
 	* Gather the requirements
 	* Build a model
-	* BReak it into components
+	* Break it into components
 	* Assign each component to a time value
 	* Sum the answers
 * If a estimate is wrong, figure out why the estimate was wrong